 - Switch your slow cooker to the high setting.

-- Prepare the spaghetti according to the packet instructions before the Bolognese sauce is ready.
+- Prepare the spaghetti according to the packet instructions before the Bolognese sauce is ready.300 grams spaghetti pasta

-- Serve with spaghetti, and one tablespoon of nutritional yeast flakes sprinkled over each portion.
-Or grated/shredded vegan cheese.
+- Add one tablespoon of nutritional yeast flakes sprinkled over each portion.
+Alternatively, grated vegan cheese can be used as a garnish.4 tablespoons nutritional yeast flakes

 Notes

-- This recipe uses the high temperature setting of the slow cooker and it generally takes 4 hours for the lentils and veggies to soften.
+- This recipe uses the high temperature setting of the slow cooker and it generally takes about 4 hours for the lentils and vegetables to soften.
 For longer cooking times select medium and cook for around 5-6 hours, or low and cook for 6-8 hours.
-Exact cooking times will depend of your own brand of slow cooker or crockpot.
+Exact cooking times will depend of your own brand of slow cooker or crockpot and the size of your cut vegetables and how old your lentils are.

 - Leftover Bolognese will keep fresh in the fridge for 3 days.
-Or freeze for up to 4 months.
-Use fridge or freezer-proof containers.
+Or freeze for up to 2-3 months.

 - Leftover spaghetti will keep in the fridge for up to 3 days.